ImpactFeeAtlasCompare fees

 Sewer connection (tap / SDC)

 Sewer connection - Denver SAFE fee (single family) — Denver DOTI 'SAFE' (Sanitary sewer services Availability FEe), Denver's portion of the sewer connection charge, $410/unit.
 Collected via the Sewer Use & Drainage Permit (SUDP).
 Effective for all SUDP permits issued/paid on or after Jan 1, 2026.
+VERIFY: confirmed verbatim on the re-fetched 2026 Sewer Permit Fees PDF on 2026-06-16.

 per dwelling unit$410City and County of Denver, DOTI